 Many of us rely on mental accounting.
-In our heads we subtract the expenses from our income.
+In our heads, we subtract the expenses from our income.
 If you do this, do you account for taxes and income and outgoing interest payments?
 In my experience, only a few do an itemized budget.
-In that case, they may only try to get today’s spending to add up which may include credit card payments with open ended interest payments.
+In that case, they may only try to get today’s spending to add up which may include credit card payments with open-ended interest payments.
 Some use online methods which often miscategorize expenses or provide misleading results.
 Are you asking where should you start?

 Start with a spending plan

-Once you start to tally what you spend, do you find yourself with large miscellaneous amounts?
+Once you start to tally up what you spend, do you find yourself with large miscellaneous amounts?
 This can easily happen when you pull money out of the ATM for various expenses.
 However, do those withdrawals start adding up to 10% or more of your budget?
 If so, you should find another way to pay that helps you keep track.
 Years ago I started using and refilling a debit card from one of my coffee hangouts.
-It help me realized that I needed to find an alternative way to caffeinate.
-Once you know where you’re at its time to calculate what it takes to get you there.
+It help me realize that I needed to find an alternative way to caffeinate.
+Once you know where you’re at it’s time to calculate what it takes to get you there.

 What spending plan gets you to your goals?

-First clarify your goal(s).
+First, clarify your goal(s).
 I want to retire at 65 on $75,000 per year.
-How much do you need to save, based on your risk tolerance (asset allocation) from now until age 65 (timer period).
+How much do you need to save, based on your risk tolerance (asset allocation) from now until age 65 (timer period)?
 You can read our SAT blog for more info.

 Now start with a new budget.
 Then plug that number into your goals spending plan.
 When you save that amount do things balance out?
 Note that if you have a 401(k) or can save into an IRA, you will reduce your taxes so it may look like you are going over budget when you may not.

 Do you get a large refund check from Uncle Sam?
 If that happens regularly, consider changing your withholding so that you can have the cash flow today.
 A $2400 refund check, could have been a $200/month cash reserve deposit, $2400 Roth IRA, $200 savings to your kid’s college fund.
 Moreover, do you have adequate life insurance and disability income protection?
-If not, get some quotes so that you fit it into your spending plan?
-You don’t want life’s unwanted events to derail your plan or the plan’s of your family.
+If not, get some quotes so that you fit them into your spending plan?
+You don’t want life’s unwanted events to derail your plan or the plans of your family.

-Your debt picture may be such that the answers aren’t straight forward.
+Your debt picture may be such that the answers aren’t straightforward.
 I recommend seeking out professional help.
 Often professionals such as CERTIFIED FINANCIAL PLANNER professionals and others can see things that you cannot.
 Remember that all financial professionals are not alike.
 Many times someone may be called an expert when they have no formal education in the subject matter.
 It is important to become knowledgeable about the types of financial professionals.

 Once you know where your money is going what can you reallocate?